-22. Museum of Contemporary Art
+22. Museum of Contemporary Art for Modern Art Fans!

 The Museum of Contemporary Art is located in the neighborhood of Malasaña.
 If you are a fan of modern art, this is THE place to go.
 Two rooms show the modern art collection of the Madrid City Council.
 This collection mostly includes paintings and graphic works, as well as some sculptures and drawings.

 23. Learn about Colonialism at Museum of the Americas